Visualize, import, and forge Terraform infrastructure — your Forges — directly inside VS Code, powered by CloudForge.

 - Status bar — Shows live violation count and cost estimate after a

 /check run.
-Click to re-check.
+Click to re-run the Assay.

 - Auto-fix loop — When